Budweiser Factory, České Budějovice, Czech Republic

 I’ll come back to the lawsuits in a minute.
 To understand a bit more, though, let me take you into the heart of the Czech Budweiser.

-Budweiser Budva factory tour
+Budweiser Budvar factory tour

-I am staying in the city of České Budějovice for a couple of nights during my travels through the Czech Republic and I decide to take a tour of the Budweiser factory one afternoon.
+I am staying in the city of České Budějovice for a couple of nights during my travels through the Czech Republic and I decided to take a tour of the Budweiser factory one afternoon.

 The centre of the city has a historic feel, with a market square of colourful facades topped with metal spires.
 But if you walk for about 30 minutes you hit a more industrial area on the outskirts where the brewery is located.